Morocco Travel Tips

 When three persons travelling together, they can either be accommodated in a large suite or 2 separate rooms.
 There are even suites that can accommodate 4 persons although we discourage such option, unless there are children in the party.
 At the moment of the enquiry, if the party is larger than 2 please let us know how you would like to be accommodated.

-This is a bargaining culture.
+Morocco is a bargaining culture.
 Bargaining is part of every day's life and should be perceived as such.
 NEVER pay the first price you are asked and remember that a joke always helps in the process.
 The final rate may vary between half the price and a fifth of the price initially asked.
 That depends on the seller and the item.
-BargaIning applies only to shopping items in the souks ( markets) or souvenirs, such as carpets, lamps, dishes, etc. and not to restaurants or grocery stores.
-To avoid any misunderstandings, your driver/ guide can help you with general ideas about things to shop but he will not help you with the bargaining process.
+Bargaining applies only to shopping items in the souks ( markets) or souvenirs, such as carpets, lamps, dishes, etc. and not to restaurants or grocery stores.
+To avoid any misunderstandings, your driver/ guide can help you with general tips on where best to shop but he will not be able to help you with the bargaining process.

 Our itineraries are carefully balanced so that you should spend no more than an average of 4-5 hours a day inside the vehicle.
 The rest of the time is spent visiting sites/ monuments or undertaking activities available along the route.
 A lot of time and effort goes into finding the best Riads, Kasbahs and lodges across Morocco and regularly testing them.
 Most of these accommodations feature amazing facilities and on site activities.
 It would be a shame arriving too late or leaving too early and not enjoy them.